dragancla/Netflix-N-Hack/README.md

 > Make sure your PC running mitmproxy is on the same network and reachable at the IP you entered.

 ### Prepare the USB drive
-Copy elfldr_1320.elf https://github.com/matem6/P2JB-Y2JB-Porting/blob/main/elfldr_1320.elf to the root of your USB drive (FAT32 or exFAT), exactly as /elfldr_1320.elf.
+Copy elfldr_1320.elf from the `payloads` directory to the root of your USB drive (FAT32 or exFAT), exactly as /elfldr_1320.elf.
 Plug it into the PS5 before launching Netflix.

 ### Open Netflix and wait.